RamHusam111/University-Registrar-System/README.md

 **University Academic Management System**

 #### Description
-This project is a comprehensive academic management system implemented in Java 8 features.
+Academix is a comprehensive academic management system implemented in Java 8 features.
 It is designed to manage various aspects of a university environment, including course scheduling, student and faculty information, and academic records.
 The system facilitates the organization and tracking of academic activities, making it an essential tool for educational administrators and students alike.

 #### Installation
 1. Ensure you have Java installed on your system (Java 8 or above recommended).